build-on-aws/content/livestreams/build-on-weekly/2023-04-20/index.md

 Initially we tried to use the [Latent Diffusion](https://huggingface.co/spaces/multimodalart/latentdiffusion) pre-trained model to generate images of "a turtle in a car with a hat"...That did not quite work:
 ![Image of what is supposed to be a Turtle in a car with a hat, but ultimately its just a garbled mess of colors and shapes](images/turtlebad.webp).

-Later on we moved on to using [Stable Diffusion](https://huggingface.co/spaces/stabilityai/stable-diffusion), and the results were WAY better! 🐢🚗🤠Check out the Stream VOD for the results! 👇
+Later on we moved on to using [Stable Diffusion](https://huggingface.co/spaces/stabilityai/stable-diffusion), and the results were WAY better! 🐢🚗🤠 Check out the Stream VOD for the results! 👇

 https://www.twitch.tv/videos/1798894267